 - Bake for 21-23 minutes or until cupcakes bounce back when gently touched.
 Cool completely on wire racks before frosting.

 - Place the butter in a mixing bowl and beat on medium speed.
-Add in the moscato, beat for 1 minute.
+Add in the Moscato and beat for 1 minute.
 The mixture will not be smooth.

-- Gradually add powdered sugar in until desired thickness is reached.
+- Gradually add powdered sugar until the desired thickness is reached.